mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

     --docker-email=superman@heroes.com
 ```

-## Commands for deploying, interacting and managing your pods and services
+## Interacting and managing your pods and services

-### General commands for interacting and managing your pods and services

 ```
 #List the pods
 #Rk: add a " | grep XXX" at the end of this command to only list the pods containing XXX in the name
-#Other rk: "kubectl get pod" works as well for the same purpose
+#Other rk: "kubectl get pod" and "kubectl get po" work as well for the same purpose
 kubectl get pods
+#Note: you could add '-o wide' to have more info like for example the node on wich each pod is running.

 #Get the information for a specific pod
 kubectl describe pod <pod-name>